-What Everybody Ought to Know About Starting a New Fitness Program
+What to Know About Starting a New Fitness Program

 We know the feeling…

 It’s a new year and you’re starting a new fitness program because you’ve made a fitness resolution to get back into shape.
 You’re pumped to start all over on a clean slate.
-You probably just bought some sweet new kicks, snagged your gym membership at a hot price and have that new exercise wardrobe all laid out.
-2018 never looked so good and you’re determined to take back your health!
+You probably just bought some sweet new kicks, snagged your gym membership at a hot price, and have that new exercise wardrobe all laid out.
+The new year never looked so good and you’re determined to take back your health!

 You go to the gym and start your workout.